-Each year, an e-mail notification is sent to all enrolled students and employees that provides a direct link to access the report online.
+Each year, an email notification is sent to all enrolled students and employees that provides a direct link to access the Annual Security and Fire Safety Report online and a brief summary of its contents.
 This link is also available at the bottom of each page of the University's website.
 Copies of this report may also be obtained at the University of South Alabama Police Department, located at Beta Gamma Commons Bldg., 290 Jaguar Blvd., or by calling (251) 460-6312.